giuseppeborgese/run-terraform-inside-aws-codebuild/README.md

-Why Run Terraform inside Codebuild
+Why Run Terraform inside AWS Codebuild
 ==================================

 1. Every person in the company can create infrastructure using Terraform and without any configuration in their own laptop.